 We cover all the essentials of application development, from programming to software engineering, databases to web development, computer graphics to robotics, and information security.
 You will also explore the fundamentals of computing – what computers do, and how efficiently they do it – and learn about a host of advanced technologies, from computer games, digital sound and music, to concurrent and parallel programming, machine learning, bioinformatics, the internet of things, computational finance and more.
 From the outset you will be experimenting with programming games, robots, Gadgeteer kits, Subversion, JUnit testing, Scrum-based Agile software and more, in our well-equipped laboratories.

 We are a highly respected, research-focused department with a friendly approach and award-winning teaching.
-We offer a short-term summer work placement programme and a dedicated personal adviser to guide you through your studies.
+We offer a short-term summer work placement course and a dedicated personal adviser to guide you through your studies.
 You will also be welcome to join our thriving Computing Society.
 We are one of only seven departments in the UK to hold the Athena SWAN bronze award for increasing female participation in computer science.

-The programme’s modular structure gives you the flexibility to tailor your degree to your interests.
+The course’s modular structure gives you the flexibility to tailor your degree to your interests.
 We also offer you the opportunity to follow a specialist pathway that matches your career ambitions.
-At the end of year 1 you will have the option of transferring onto one of these pathways (Artificial Intelligence, Information Security or Distributed & Networked Computing), as well as onto a year-in-industry programme, or onto our longer and more advanced integrated masters programme.
+At the end of year 1 you will have the option of transferring onto one of these pathways (Artificial Intelligence, Information Security or Distributed & Networked Computing), as well as onto a year-in-industry course, or onto our longer and more advanced integrated masters course.
 Transferring onto our Software Engineering pathway requires previous programming experience and early permission to take the Software Development course in year 1, rather than Object-oriented Programming.

 - A flexible degree structure allows you to keep your options open and follow your study interests and career ambitions.